apostrophecms/docs/docs/guide/front-end-helpers.md

 ## HTTP request methods

 These are all available in the browser on `apos.http`, e.g., `apos.http.get('/api/v1/article')`.
-They include for specific HTTP request method utilities as well as other helpers for making HTTP requests.
+TThey include utility methods to make requests with each HTTP method (GET, POST,PATCH, PUT and DELETE) as well as other helpers for making HTTP requests.

 | Method | What is it? |
 | -------- | ----------- |